pydata/xarray/doc/user-guide/duckarrays.rst

 .. note::

-    For discussion on exactly which methods a class needs to implement to be considered "numpy-like", see :ref:`internals.duck_arrays`.
+    For discussion on exactly which methods a class needs to implement to be considered "numpy-like", see :ref:`internals.duckarrays`.

 Wrapping numpy-like arrays in xarray
 ------------------------------------